henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 See: [`narrative\properties.schema`](https://github.com/adaptlearning/adapt-contrib-narrative/blob/master/properties.schema#L10) as an example

 ### Popups
-When a modal popup is shown, such as a notify or a drawer, the user should be isolated to just the popup content.
+When a modal popup - such as Notify or Drawer - is shown, the user should be isolated to just the popup content.
 With browser and screen readers there are the two ways of navigating to content under a modal popup, via tabbing and via the screen reader cursor.

 #### Content restrictions
 To prevent users from accessing content outside of the modal popups, Adapt Framework can restrict both the tabbing and screen reader cursor, isolating the user to just the popup content.